Skerath/2324-MobileAppDevAndroid-MauriceCantaert/README.md

 ## Prerequisites:
 - ktlint (Android Studio plugin when looking at code, optional)
 - An Android device running at least Android 8.1

+## Documentation
+Kotlin documentation, generated using Dokka, can be found [HERE](documentation/html/index.html).